Announcement – We are deeply saddened to learn that Helen Mayer Harrison passed away on 25th March 2018.

-The Barn is delighted to be working with internationally acclaimed artist Newton Harrison, who along with his wife Helen Mayer, has been a leading figure in global arts ecology since the 1960’s.
-The project started in 2017 and will be ongoing over the next few years.
+The Barn is honoured to be working with internationally acclaimed artist Newton Harrison, who along with his wife Helen Mayer, has been a leading figure in global arts ecology since the 1960’s.
+The project started in 2017 and will continue over the next few years.

 Work with the Harrison Studio and the Centre for the Study of the Force Majeure forms the core of the Barn’s Art & Ecology programme for 2017-21, and will engage with environmental agencies, farming, fishing, forestry, government, academia, local communities and the creative sector.